How to Use AI: 4 Simple Ways for Beginners (2025 Guide)

 The more specific you are, the better your results.
 Instead of "dog," try "golden retriever puppy sitting in a sunny garden with yellow flowers."
 AI loves detail!

-"Create a simple, friendly logo for my weekend car washing service called 'Squeaky Clean Cars' - maybe a cartoon car with soap bubbles and bright, cheerful colors."
+"Create a simple, friendly logo for my weekend car washing service called 'Squeaky Clean Cars' - maybe a cartoon car with soap bubbles and bright, cheerful colours."

 "Make a simple poster advertising homemade jam sales at the local market.